Fabicca86/StudentsMotivationScale-CIP-2024/teste/README.md

+(This file was created with IA for after improvement of this code so is more like a reference for myself later)
 # QUESTIONÁRIO ESCALA DA MOTIVAÇÃO EM PYTHON

 Este programa irá exibir um questionário fraseológico direcionado a estudantes da Educação Básica, com o objetivo de fazer um levantameto de fatores extrínsecos e intrínsecos que afetam a motivação de estudar dos jovens.